2nd February 2023

 At around 0°C – Small dogs, puppies, elderly dogs, and naturally slim dogs (e.g. whippets, greyhounds, and lurchers) may start to struggle at this temperature and should avoid walks where possible.

-At around -5°C – Skip the walks at this stage, even if you think your dog would be able to exercise at this temperature.
+At around -4°C – Skip the walks at this stage.
+It’s recommended that you should not walk your dog at this temperature due to the potential health risks, even if you think they would be able to exercise effectively.

 Health risks for your dog if they spend too much time outside at these sorts of low temperatures may include:

 While every dog is different, all dogs are at greater risk of cold-related health concerns as it dips below freezing.
-So, as a general rule, it’s best to avoid walking your dog when it’s -4°C or lower.
+So, as a general rule, it’s best to avoid walking your dog at temperatures of -4°C or lower.

-If in doubt, keep your walk short or skip it altogether – especially if your dog can toilet in the garden instead.
+If in doubt, keep your walk short or skip it altogether – especially if your dog can go to the toilet in the garden instead.

-Top tip: To encourage your dog to exercise indoors, you could introduce them to mental stimulation games, teach them something new, or build on their existing skills.
+Top tip: To encourage your dog to exercise indoors, you could introduce them to mental stimulation games, teach them something new, or help them to build on their existing skills.

 When is it too cold to walk a puppy?